Global Linear and Local Superlinear Convergence of IRLS for Non-Smooth Robust Regression: Introduction

 of $\ell_p$-regression has a variety of different applications depending on the choice of $\|\bv\|_p = \big(\sum_{i} |\bv_i|^p \big)^{1/p}$.
 While $p=2$ corresponds to standard linear regression, the choice of $p>2$ arises naturally in semi-supervised learning on graphs \cite{ElAlaoui-ABLpLaplacian2016,Adil-NeurIPS2019,Slepcev-SIAMAnalysis19}, and a lot of activity has been dedicated recently to the computational complexity analysis for the case $p>1$ \cite{Bubeck-STOC2018,Adil-SODA2019,Jambulapati-arXiv2021}.

-In this paper, we assume that there is a coefficient vector $\bx^*\in\bbR^n$ such that the residual $\br^*:=\bA \bx^* - \by$ is $k$-sparse, in which case a choice of $p \in (0,1]$ is of interest.
-Indeed, for the convex and non-smooth case $p=1$, \eqref{eq:Lp} is known as \textit{least absolute deviation}, which dates back to the time of Boscovich around the turn of the 18th century.
-Since then, it has been known intuitively that \eqref{eq:Lp} ($p=1$) is robust to \textit{large but few measurement errors} \cite{Wright-2020}, i.e., that \eqref{eq:Lp} is robust to outliers.
+In this paper, we assume there is a coefficient vector $\bx^*\in\bbR^n$ such that the residual $\br^*:=\bA \bx^* - \by$ is $k$-sparse, in which case a choice of $p \in (0,1]$ is of interest.
+Indeed, for the convex and non-smooth case $p=1$, \eqref{eq:Lp} is known as \textit{least absolute deviation}, which dates back to the time of Boscovich around in the middle of the 18th century \cite{Boscovich-1757,Plackett-Biometrika1972}.
+Since then, it has been known intuitively that \eqref{eq:Lp} ($p=1$) is robust to \textit{large but few measurement errors} (quoting \cite{Wright-2020}), i.e., that \eqref{eq:Lp} is robust to outliers.